Society-for-Internet-Blaseball-Research/prophesizer/README.md

 The following instructions are written for Windows PCs.

-1. Prophesizer depends on [git](https://git-scm.com/), [PostgreSQL](https://www.postgresql.org/), [Visual Studio Code](https://code.visualstudio.com/), and [Node.js](https://nodejs.org/en/).
+1. Prophesizer depends on [git](https://git-scm.com/), [PostgreSQL](https://www.postgresql.org/), [Visual Studio Code](https://code.visualstudio.com/) (or full Visual Studio if you've got it).
 You can manually download and install all of these, but if you have the package manager [Chocolatey](https://chocolatey.org/) installed, you can automatically install these tools by opening a prompt (cmd/powershell) as administrator and running: `choco install git postgresql vscode nodejs`
 2. Use git to clone Prophesizer from github into your desired directory: `git clone https://github.com/Society-for-Internet-Blaseball-Research/prophesizer/`.
 3. Set the environment var PSQL_CONNECTION_STRING to "Host=localhost;username=[postgres username, default 'postgres'];password=[postgres password];database=blaseball", with `setx`, making appropriate changes if any are necessary.
 5. Make sure psql is added to PATH (you can test by typing it in as a command), and your C# connection string environment variable is correctly set.